PhilChodrow/PIC16A/project.md

 1. **Group Contributions Statement:** Briefly describe which group members contributed to which parts of the project (parts listed below).
 Here is an example of an acceptable Group Contributions statement.
 > "All three of us wrote the data acquisition and preparation, Xenith led the exploratory analysis, Rodrigo and Essun led on modeling, all three of us wrote the discussion."
 4. **Exploratory Analysis:** compute summary statistics and construct visualizations about the relationships between variables.
 You should explain how your analysis supports your modeling decisions below.
 Your exploratory analysis should include **at least 3 figures** and **at least 1 displayed table**.
 May include data loading, preparation and cleaning. *2-person groups need include only 2 figures and 1 table.*
 5. **Modeling:** deploy at least three machine learning models and evaluate their performance.
+Must include (cross)-validation and evaluation on unseen testing data.
 May include feature engineering.
 In this section, you should show how you systematically select your features to achieve optimal predictive accuracy.
 As part of your model evaluation, you are required to use your model(s) to make predictions on unseen (testing) data.
 You are required to use multinomial logistic regression and decision tree models.
 You must also select one additional model to deploy.
 Possibilities include but are not limited to random forests; support vector machines; nearest-neighbor classifiers; and neural networks.
 You will need to learn how to import and use the corresponding model.
 In your submission, you should describe briefly, for each model, how it works and why it is suitable for the task at hand.
 Your explanations don't need to be detailed -- give some intuition for someone who has never seen that model before. *2-person groups need include and discuss only the two required models.*
 6. **Discussion:** describe the performance of your models, and state which combination of model and measurements you recommend.
 Discuss how the model could be improved if more or different data were available.
 Describe possible dangers associated with interpreting or using the model.

 <div class="fancy-h1"> Project Evaluation </div>